meysamsadeghi/Security-and-Robustness-of-Deep-Learning-in-Wireless-Communication-Systems/README.md

 # Security and Robustness of Deep Learning in Wireless Communication Systems
 This repository is a research oriented-repository dedicated to the Security and robustness of deep learning for wireless communication systems.

-The repo is divided into two sections, 1) our works plus code and 2) a library dedicated to security and robustness of deep learning in wireless systems.
-We have released the code for our recent publications in a very friendly manner (as Jupyter notebooks), hoping that other researchers can use them and extend/develop our works.
+The main idea is to release the code of our papers in a very friendly manner such that it cultivates and accelerates further research on this topic.
+The codes are released in a series of Jupyter notebooks, which are developed with a how to do it in a step-by-step approach.
+We also provide a research library dedicated to the latest works on this topic.

+If you have any comments, please contact me via m(dot)sadeghee(at)gmail(dot)com.

+I hope you enjoy it and good luck with your research.

 ## Citing this Repo
 If you use any part of this repo, please consider citing our following works: